jmmorato/openddsharp/Documentation/articles/topic_definition_module.md

 The following sections describe the interfaces and classes that are part of the Topic-Definition module.

+## Auto-Generated TypeSupport Classes

+TODO

+`TypeSupport` is a class that provides the necessary operations for working with the data types associated with topics.
+It includes functions for serializing and deserializing data, as well as for managing the type information.

 ## ITopicDescription Interface

 The `ITopicDescription` interface is the contract between publications and subscriptions that ensures both are linked